The iPhone 7 might be getting on a little bit, but it is still a very popular choice – and when you see how much it now costs, you’ll know why!

 - Music Magpie (For UK) – If you’re in the UK and are looking at picking up an iPhone 7, Music Magpie sells then from £184 quid (that’s for 64GB).
 If you want more storage, say 128GB, it’ll cost you £264.99.
 Music Magpie offers a 14-day money-back guarantee as well.

-You can no longer buy iPhone 7 or iPhone 7 Plus handsets new; Apple discontinued them years ago, so you’re left with either buying one second-hand via someone online or going the refurbished route.
+You can no longer officially buy the iPhone 7 or iPhone 7 Plus handsets via Apple; both were discontinued them years ago, so you’re left with either buying one second-hand via someone online or going the refurbished route.
 As always, you’re 100% better off going the refurbished route, as refurbished iPhones have been fully tested and re-optimized for sale.

 They basically look and function as good as new, whereas an iPhone bought online via eBay or Facebook Marketplace will have a degraded battery, scratches, and potential issues with the hardware.
 And you wouldn’t know until you bought it.
 For this reason, we ALWAYS recommend that our readers by refurbished.